Panthers’ season ends with 44-7 playoff loss at Bishop Watterson - Record Herald

 In other Division III, Region 11 playoff games Friday, Nov.
 3, it was Bellefontaine defeating London, 35-28, Bloom-Carroll over Jackson, 14-10 and Granville beating Dresden Tri-Valley, 32-29.

-That sets up the following pairings for the Region 11 semifinals Friday at 7 p.m.:
+That sets up the following match-ups for the Region 11 semifinals Friday at 7 p.m.:

 1 Columbus Bishop Watterson (11-1) vs. 5 Carroll Bloom-Carroll (10-2) at Ashville Teays Valley High School Viking Stadium